 To Infinity and Beyond, Powered by Self-Awareness

-When I go online to read about ADHD, I am reminded of the many perspectives about ADHD.
+When I go online to read about attention deficit disorder (ADHD or ADD), I am reminded of the many perspectives about ADHD.
 On one hand, you find support for the disability, and on the other, you’ll find a small chorus of people saying it doesn’t exist.
 Some experts recommend medication; others advise using alternative therapies to manage symptoms.
-Considering every thing we understand about ADHD, there should be a consensus about these things by now.
+Considering everything we understand about ADHD, there should be a consensus about these things by now.

 I’ll admit I don’t know the answers, but I do know what my experience of almost 40 years with ADHD has taught me:

 - ADHD is an asset.
 People with ADHD often come up with innovative ideas and first-class solutions.

 - People with ADHD have a brain that makes it hard to meet “normal” expectations.